bytecodealliance/regalloc2/doc/FASTALLOC.md

 to generate the right move(s) for eviction.
 `vreg_in_preg` is a vector that stores this information.

-## Available PRegs For Use In Instruction (`available_pregs_for_regs`, `available_pregs_for_any`)
+## Available PRegs For Use In Instruction (`available_pregs`)

-These are a 2-tuples of `PRegSet`s, a bitset of physical registers, one for the instruction's early phase and one for the late phase.
+This is a 2-tuple of PRegSets, a bitset of physical registers, one for the instruction's early phase and one for the late phase.
 They are used to determine which registers are available for use in the early/late phases of an instruction.

-Prior to the beginning of any instruction's allocation, `available_pregs_for_regs` is reset to include all allocatable physical registers, some of which may already contain a VReg.
+Prior to the beginning of any instruction's allocation, this set is reset to include all allocatable physical registers, some of which may already contain a VReg.

-The two sets have the same function, except that `available_pregs_for_regs` is used to determine which registers are available for operands with a register-only constraint while `available_pregs_for_any` is used to determine which registers are available for operands with no constraints.

 ## VReg Liverange Location Info (`vreg_to_live_inst_range`)